 “One of the brightest stars in her generation of composers” (Audiophile Audition), Kati Agócs writes music that is heard with increasing regularity across the U.S., Canada, and Europe.
 Her diverse and growing body of work is hailed for merging sensuous allure with lapidary rigor and delivers a searing emotional impact.
 The Boston Globe has praised its elegance, citing “music of fluidity and austere beauty” with “a visceral intensity of expression.”
 The New York Times has characterized her chamber music as “striking” and her vocal music as possessing “an almost nineteenth-century naturalness.”
 Gramophone Magazine has praised the "penetrating individuality" of her music, calling it an "iridescent wonder."
 A recent Guggenheim Fellow, she is also a winner of the prestigious Arts and Letters Award, the lifetime achievement award in music composition from The American Academy of Arts and Letters, and a 2017 Juno Award nominee for Classical Composition of the Year.

 In 2018 the Aspen Music Festival opened with the world premiere of Kati Agócs’s second string quartet Imprimatur, commissioned jointly by the Aspen Music Festival and School, the Harvard Musical Association, and the Krannert Center/University of Illinois in celebration of the 15th anniversary of The Jupiter String Quartet.
+Agócs will return to Aspen in 2019 as a Composer in Residence with Jennifer Koh performing her Concerto for Violin and Percussion Orchestra.
 Also in 2018 the Vancouver Symphony Orchestra gave the Canadian premieres of Vessel and Devotion under conductor Bramwell Tovey, and her new Concerto for Violin and Percussion Orchestra, commissioned by the Fromm Music Foundation at Harvard University, had its world premiere by Nicholas Kitchen and the New England Conservatory Percussion Ensemble, conducted by Frank Epstein.
-Premieres in the 2016-2017 season included a short orchestral work co-commissioned by the Toronto Symphony Orchestra and the Prince Edward Island Symphony Orchestra; the short work for solo piano commissioned by the Sioux City Symphony Orchestra for performance by the finalists in the Iowa Piano Competition; the U.S. premiere of her first string quartet at the Library of Congress; and Queen of Hearts, commissioned by Chamber Music Northwest for the Claremont Trio.
+Premieres in the 2016-2017 season included a short orchestral work co-commissioned by the Toronto Symphony Orchestra and the Prince Edward Island Symphony Orchestra; the short work for solo piano commissioned by the Sioux City Symphony Orchestra for performance by the finalists in the Iowa Piano Competition; the U.S. premiere of her first string quartet at the Library of Congress; and the Piano Trio Queen of Hearts, commissioned by Chamber Music Northwest for the Claremont Trio.
 Reviewing the world premiere of the piano trio, Oregon Artswatch called Kati Agócs "an artist with ravenous taste and the skills to match."

 The first album devoted to recordings of Kati Agócs’s orchestral and vocal music was released on the BMOP/sound label in 2016.
 New York’s WQXR called The Debrecen Passion “high-craft, high-drama music” which “hurtles themes of love and devotion through a particularly intense prism of influences and language”, while Boston’s WBUR described it as “deeply spiritual.”
 The Boston Globe named the album one of the Top Ten Classical Recordings of 2016, and MusicWeb International named it a 2016 Recording of the Year.
 The title track was nominated for Classical Composition of the Year in the 2017 Juno Awards, the Canadian equivalent of the Grammy Awards.
 The Debrecen Passion, the title track, is a work for chorus and orchestra premiered by Lorelei Ensemble and Boston Modern Orchestra Project as a Jedediah Foundation commission.
 At the premiere, The Boston Musical Intelligencer cited vocal music that was “ravishing” and “orchestral interludes of great power and beauty,” while Boston Classical Review characterized the work as “a kind of Song-of-Solomon like merging of spiritual and earthly ecstasy…unpredictable to the end.”